DrStef/MIMII-Unsupervised-classification-of-valve-sounds/README.md

 We propose a pseudo-real time implementation.
 A "valve activity detector" would be needed when performing the spectral subtraction: when the valve is active, the algorithm stops collecting noise frames!

 In a first approximation we will work without a "valve activity detection".
-Because the background noise is somewhat pesudo-stationary while the valve sound is brief, we will collect a long "noise history" that will     .
+Because most of the background noise is somewhat pseudo-stationary while the valve sound is brief, we will collect a long "noise history".
 This method will not work for other devices: pump, fan.
+Then we will develop a Valve Activity Detetecion and compare both approaches: with and without VAD.

 The GSC introduces distortion in the valve sound.
-This may not be a problem if we train the model with distorted valve sounds.
-But it would be a redhibitory issue for ASR applications for example.
+We will see if this impacts the classification model acuracy.
+The added distortion is a redhibitory issue for ASR applications for example.

-Pseudo code:
+Pseudo-real time implementation

+Overlap-add, we will slide a nfft long window on all 10 second signals, with a 66% overlap, compute the fft, apply NR Gain in the frequency domain and build the denoised output signals after computing an ifft.

-For denoising the recordings:
+Parameters for denoising the recordings:
-- Nfft= 512, fs=16000Hz, t= 32 ms.
+- Frames:  Nfft= 512, fs=16000Hz, t= 32 ms.
 - sliding a NFFT=512 points window frame on the 10 s recordings with a shift of NFFT/3
 - compute the FFT of each microphone channel.
 - apply the beamforming filters to each microphone channel in the frequency domain